fdoxyz/visualcosita/src/content/post/lets-get-swifty.md

 #### Extensions

 This simple pattern for structuring your code definitely makes it nicer on the eye.
-Delegates and DataSources (`UITextFieldDelegate`, `UITextViewDelegate`, `UITableViewDataSource`, etc...) are the perfect example for extending your View Controllers inside their own class file (usually at the bottom), everything remains "encapsulated" and readable.
+Delegates and DataSources (`UITextFieldDelegate`, `UITextViewDelegate`, `UITableViewDataSource`, etc...) are the perfect example for extending your View Controllers inside their own class file, everything remains "encapsulated" and readable.

 ```
 class HomeViewController : UIViewController {